-This permanent exhibition takes a look at the tragic years from 1933-1945 from the perspective of Atlanta area Holocaust Survivors.
+This permanent exhibition presents the history of the Holocaust through artifacts and stories of Atlanta area Holocaust Survivors.

 Our Family Sundays at The Breman series will be packed with activities for parents and kids of all ages!

-We are proud to bring the stories of Atlanta area Holocaust Survivors to the public through this recurring yearly series.
-Penina Bowman will be our next featured speaker, and this event will be the last in our 2015 series.
+We are proud to bring the remarkable stories of Atlanta area Holocaust Survivors to the public through this recurring yearly series.
+Videos from past lectures are available in the Archived Event pages.

-Join us for a full day of fun, including guided tours, short films, hands on activities in the gallery for young children, and an artistic workshop led by a professional artist!
+Join us for an afternoon of activities in our Sendak exhibition, including guided tours, short films, hands on arts-and-crafts, and special workshops led by professional writers, illustrators, and artists!